mangrovedao/mangrove-bots/packages/bot-kandel-exit/README.md

-# bot-abitrage
+# bot-kandel-exit

-A simple arbitrage bot for Mangrove, which monitors the configured markets and executes the arbitrage opportunity by trading on Mangrove and Uniswap v3.
+A simple bot for Mangrove, which monitors the a kandel instance and retracts all offers, when it only it only has asks, and then swaps all base to quote on uniswap.

 ## Strategy

-The following strategy is followed in order to execute an arbitrage opportunity:
+The following strategy is followed in order to execute a kandel exit:

-- Checks the current best offer (bid and ask) on Mangrove
+- Checks the current kandel offers
-- Uses that price and volume to check price on Uniswap v3
+- If there are no bids live and there are still asks live, then the bot will:
-- If the there is an arbitrage opportunity, it tries to execute the trades.
+  - Retract all asks
-- If the trades were not profitable, the transaction will revert.
+  - Swap all base to quote on uniswap
-- The amount of gasSpent for the transaction is calculated and taken into account if the transaction is profitable.
-If it is profitable, then the transaction is executed.
+- Else, the bot will do nothing

 ### Options

-The bot can be configured to first trade the holding token into the token needed for the arbitrage opportunity on Uniswap v3 and then trade the token on Mangrove.
-This is done by setting the `exchange` option to `Uniswap`.
-If the `exchange` option is set to `Mangrove`, the bot will first trade the holding token into the token needed for the arbitrage opportunity on Mangrove and then trade the token on Uniswap v3.
+The bot can be configured to run on only kandel on one market.
+A future feature could be to run on multiple kandels.

 ## Installation